Aelto/tw3-modlist-manager/README.md

 On first launch the option to `initialize` is available.
 This option moves the necessary vanilla files into a modlist called `vanilla`, so the files will be moved into `The Witcher 3/modlists/vanilla` (in case you want to revert it).
 Of course, if your current install was a modded game, your vanilla modlist won't be exactly vanilla but your current install.

 > I would advise to create yourself a real vanilla install.
-You will have trouble swapping between modlists because your vanilla modlist won't be a real vanilla install and som DLCs or content scripts will be modified.
+You will have trouble swapping between modlists because your vanilla modlist won't be a real vanilla install and some DLCs or content scripts will be modified.
 >
 > you will see later, but the vanilla modlist is important as it's a requirement for all other modlists.
 It contains the base game DLCs and scripts